-$$A{\lambda} = \frac{F{\lambda,\text{model}}^{-}}{\pi I{\lambda,\text{model}}^{-}}$$
+$$A{\lambda} = \frac{F{\lambda,\text{model}}^{-}}{\pi I{\lambda,\text{model}}^{-}},\tag{2}$$

 The anisotropy factor equals one when the downward radiance is isotropic, meaning it has a constant brightness temperature for all down-welling directions.
-Typically the anisotropy factor is greater than one (Fig. 2) indicating the actual irradiance is greater than the irradiance computed from an assumed isotropic radiance based on the zenith

-- value.
-This is particularly evident at those wavelengths where the cloud-free atmosphere is relatively transparent because the zenith radiance is mostly determined by radiation emitted from the cold upper troposphere or higher compared to the strongly slanted radiance paths.
-It is interesting to note that the anisotropy factor can drop to slightly below one in cases where the wavelength is very strongly absorbing.
-In this - 20 case the strong surface based temperature inversion produces a warmer zenith radiance emitted by the warmer air at the inversion height compared to the slant paths which are mostly being emitted by the colder air below the inversion height.
+Typically the anisotropy factor is greater than one (Fig. 2) indicating the actual irradiance is greater than the irradiance computed from an assumed isotropic radiance based on the zenith value.
+This is particularly evident at the window wavelengths where the cloud-free atmosphere is relatively transparent so that the zenith radiance is mostly determined by radiation emitted from the colder portion of the troposphere compared to the strongly slanted radiance paths which are weighted more towards the warmer lower troposphere.
+It is interesting to note that the anisotropy factor can drop to slightly below one for wavelengths where the atmosphere is very strongly absorbing so that the boundary layer air dominates the signal.
+In this case the strong surface based temperature inversion produces a warmer zenith radiance emitted by the warmer air at the inversion height compared to the slant paths which are mostly being emitted by the colder air below the inversion height.